-Conrad Askland credits as musical director and conductor include Cirque du Soleil, productions of AIDA, Brigadoon, Rocky Horror Show, Bye Bye Birdie, Disney’s High School Musical, Seussical, Sondheim’s Forum and Hollywood Superstars.
+Conrad Askland credits as musical director and conductor include the Cirque du Soleil world tour of Varekai and Cirque’s resident ZAIA show in Macau China, productions of AIDA, Brigadoon, Rocky Horror Show, Bye Bye Birdie, Disney’s High School Musical, Seussical, Sondheim’s Forum and Hollywood Superstars.
 As a performer he has worked with Seattle Opera, Grand ‘Ol Opry, the American Latin Music Awards, Knott’s Berry Farm, and was also long time touring keyboardist for Grammy Winner Freddy Fender of the Texas Tornados.
 Conrad orchestrated and conducted the world premiers of the musicals Romeo and Juliet, Witches and PAN.
-He produced hundreds of albums for artists at Road Records of Southern California and has professional certification in Ableton Live with Berklee College of Music.
-He is currently a Bachelor’s candidate with Berklee College of Music.
+He produced hundreds of albums for artists at Road Records of Southern California.

 One thing that distinguishes Conrad Askland is his masterful ability to take a big-picture creative concept and navigate the individual steps and complexities to bring it to life.
 “There is a challenge to integrating a script with music.
 There are many elements to consider, such as plot, character arc, subtext and how the music segues,” he explains, “You start with one bit and methodically work through the layers.
 It’s a lot like writing a novel.
 You only see five steps ahead at a time.”